nxskok/stad29-notes/slides_d29.md

 ## As a data frame; make picture
-We know how to plot data frames, so make one first.  xxx
+We know how to plot data frames, so make one first.
+This gives a warning that you can ignore: xxx

 \normalsize